henokmikre/static_generator/README.md

 is published, static HTML files are generated and then pushed out to a public facing static site, along with other required files, e.g. css, javascript, media assets files.

-Blocks may be replaced with ESI markup that references block fragment include files, which makes possible the changing of block content without having to re-generate every page that has the block, only the block fragment needs to be regenerated.
+Blocks and elements having a class name beginning with 'sg-esi--' may be replaced with ESI markup that references ESI fragment include files, which makes possible the changing of blocks and sg-esi elements' content without having to re-generate every page that has the content, only the ESI fragment needs to be regenerated.
 By default all blocks are ESIed, but may be excluded on the settings page.
-ESI may also be implemented by assigning a wrapping block element a class name beginning with "sg-esi--\<id\>' where id is a user assigned id that is used for the ESI filename.
+ESI may also be implemented by assigning a class name beginning with "sg-esi--\<id\>' where id is a user assigned id that is used for the ESI filename, thus the id must be a valid filename.
+For best performance only the sg-esi-- tags should be used, in which case the generation of Block ESIs may be disabled from the settings page.

 ### Requirements